The spread of the Coronavirus (COVID-19) is the most serious global health threat we have faced in our lifetime.

 It is important to monitor both the physical and emotional health of you and your family.
 Learn about the four common stress areas to monitor which include emotional, physical, behavioral, and cognitive reactions.

 During times of crisis it’s important to monitor one’s mental health.
-This Tip Sheet offers information on recognizing symptoms of PTSD, depression, or anxiety, along with common reactions to stressors, danger signals, and when to seek professional help.
+This Tip Sheet offers info on recognizing symptoms of PTSD, depression, or anxiety, along with common reactions to stressors, danger signals, and when to seek professional help.

 This Tip Sheet provides reliable resources for mental health and medical care related to the COVID-19 outbreak, including helplines and online support, as well as resources for free technology to expand your social network.